|

 121. Question Reality and Accept Responsibility

-123. Use "Sculpting Reality" and "Utopia" to Generate New Insights
+PROMOTING CREATIVITY 122.
+Use Stories to Engage and Teach123.
+Use "Sculpting Reality" and "Utopia" to Generate New Insights

 124. Create "Spect-Actors" to Explore New Insights